 There are many canals in the area, great for walking and idling in the slow lane - see our canals information here.
 And we have an abundance of steam railways nearby to visit - see our information on local railways here

-Excellent coarse and fly fishing is available on several of the lakes and rivers in the area, and don´t forget to look out our “Walking” page.
+Pen-y-Dyffryn has it's own private trout lake, available free of charge to hotel guests.
+Click here for more information Excellent coarse and fly fishing is also available on several of the lakes and rivers in the area, and don´t forget to look out our “Walking” page.
 Pen-y-Dyffryn is in superb hill-walking country and the hotel has numerous free walking leaflets, all starting at the hotel front door.